Barca starlet Fati signs new deal with €170m release clause | Goal.com

 Teenage winger Ansu Fati has signed a contract extension at Barcelona, which has seen his release clause increased from €100 million ($111m, £85m) to €170 million ($144m, £188m).

-A couple of weeks later, he grabbed his first goal for the club, becoming the youngest scorer in La Liga history by finding the net in a 5-2 triumph over Valencia - which marked his maiden senior start.
+Four days later, he grabbed his first goal for the club, becoming the youngest scorer in La Liga history by finding the net in a 2-2 draw with Osasuna.

+Fati went on to earn his maiden start for the Blaugrana on September 14, and he doubled his account with a second-minute strike in a 5-2 home win against Valencia.

 The 17-year-old has since featured in 11 matches across all competitions and has been tipped for a bright future at the highest level having already displayed a maturity belying his tender age.